Questions about CODART

 Although CODART is not restricted to “old” art, in practice it focuses on art from the 14th to the 19th centuries.
 This follows the profile of most museum collections, which have galleries and specialized curators for Dutch and Flemish art of this period but not for later ones.
 This is not unique to the Dutch and Flemish art in museums.
 Collections of old masters are usually studied and presented by region of origin, whereas art from the 19th century on is generally subdivided not geographically but by stylistic groupings.

 CODART is not restricted to paintings and works on paper.
 Curators responsible for collections of sculpture, applied arts, furniture or complete interiors originating in the Low Countries are among its members and are welcome to join CODART.

-CODART has a director, Gerdien Verschoor, two project managers, Maartje Beekman and Brenda Eijkenaar-Schooneveld, and a website manager, Dennis Driessen.
+CODART has a director, Maartje Beekman, two project managers, Brenda Eijkenaar-Schooneveld and Marijn Everaarts, and a website manager, Dennis Driessen.
 Behind them is a board and assisting them a program committee and website committee of CODART members.
-For an overview of the CODART staff, board and committees, see Contact.
+For an overview of the CODART staff, board and committees, see the page About CODART.